eXascaleInfolab/seer/README.md

 ```bash
 docker-compose up -d --build
 ```

-- After setting up the tool, you can access it by opening http://localhost:12007 in your browser.
-If the tool does not launch, please review the docker installation

-##  Upload Results
+- Initialize the tool with offline results

 ```bash
 sh setup/init_seer.sh
 sh setup/migrate_query_data.sh
 ```
+- After setting up the tool, you can access it by opening http://localhost:12007 in your browser.
+If the tool does not launch, please review the docker installation

 ___

 ## Contributors